pachyderm/docs/content/latest/deploy-manage/manage/s3gateway/unsupported-operations.md

 seriesPart:
 ---

-Some of the S3 operations are not yet supported by Pachyderm.
+Some of the S3 operations are not yet supported by MLDM.
 If you run any of these operations, MLDM returns a standard S3 `NotImplemented` error.